 Acquire new knowledge from your notes by actively listening to lectures.
 Really think about what’s being said.
 You will be astounded by how much more you get out of the materials now.

 Apply and assess regularly.
 When you work practice questions, make sure to carefully review the explanatory answers for each answer choice.
 Grapple with and learn from each question.
 Understand why you got that specific question right or wrong.
 Put pen to paper and write practice essays and performance tests.
 Compare your answer to the model answers and study the differences.
-Actively monitor your percentile rank by subject to understand where you are doing well enough and that areas that need more of your focus and attention.
+Actively monitor your percentile rank by subject to understand where you are doing well enough and the areas that need more of your focus and attention.

 Watch this webinar replay, “Retaking the bar exam”